The five Scottish beer festivals you really don't want to miss this summer

 FyneFest, organised by Fyne Ales, is undoubtedly one of Scotland’s biggest annual beer festivals — but it’s so much more than just a beer festival.

-Running over the course of May 31 to June 2, the three-day party also brings loads of live music, food and more to the incredible setting of Glen Fyne.
+Running from May 31 to June 2, the three-day party also brings loads of live music, food and more to the incredible setting of Glen Fyne.

 And with Fyne Ales presenting the festival, you know there’ll be plenty of good beers to enjoy alongside the family-friendly vibes.